 - Tretinoin is occasionally employed to lighten lesions (unlicensed use).

-Secondary care management
+Secondary care management of lentigo

 - Cryotherapy can be used for isolated lentigines.
 One study found it was more effective than 40% trichloracetic acid for the treatment of solar lentigines although the difference was not significant.